 - making practical plans to mitigate risk associated with bipolar disorder, such as giving money and credit cards to a trusted friend if you have a history of spending behaviors

 CBT can be used in a number of ways, including:

-- preventing behaviors which can result in a relapse into those symptoms
+- preventing behaviors that can result in those symptoms

 - learning effective coping techniques to help control emotions and stress

-- acting as an alternative treatment when medications are ineffective or not an option
+- acting as an alternative treatment until a good regimen of medications is discovered

 The therapy is generally short-term and directly focused on eliminating or managing specific problems.
 It involves contributions from you and the therapist.